Kush3-14/EduQuizApp/README.md

 - Engage in adaptive learning by requesting to adjust the difficulty level.
 - Based on your performance in the quiz, the system will adapt the difficulty level of the questions presented to you, ensuring a challenging yet enjoyable experience.

-#### 5. Logout:
-- When you're finished playing or want to end your session, you can log out.
-- Logging out will terminate your current session and return you to the main menu.

 <img width="649" alt="image" src="https://github.com/AnubhavKumarGupta/EduQuizApp/assets/122034618/1d6d9e73-f65d-49ec-8875-bcd9a3a7eff3">